Overview

 Community Engagement

 Our goal is to place voice of the community at the center of everything we do.
-In doing so, community members can help drive data-informed decision-making including what types of activities we fund and where.
+In doing so, community members can help drive data-informed decision-making including accessing and utilizing information about what types of activities we fund and where.
 We believe this results in better health outcomes and increased equity.

-While we still have work to do towards truly achieving a community-driven approach in our work, some of the ways we have already begun to put this into action include:
+While we continue working toward integrating community partnerships across our work, some of the ways we have already begun to put this into action include:

 BSAS has established a team of staff dedicated to developing meaningful relationships with communities we want to better serve, by listening to their needs and helping facilitate bureau efforts to respond accordingly.
 This team centers identity-based needs in its efforts to focus its attention on those most disproportionately impacted by substance use.